 Inventory Storage

-Grow Faster
+Scale Faster

 Growing your business should be your main focus, as opposed to worrying about logistical operations.
 With the help of a 3PL, you can focus purely on growing your own operation.
 There is no need to waste unnecessary resources that go into the fulfillment process.
 This could ultimately limit your growth potential, whereas you want to be looking to expand your business globally.

-International Fulfillment Cost Factors
+International Fulfillment Costs and Important Factors

-You may have a small business in the heart of the midwest of the United States.
+You may have a small business in the heart of the Midwest of the United States.
 Or perhaps you are located abroad and looking to burst into the US market.
 Either way, several variable costs are associated with global fulfillment.

 Package Dimensions